 - 1 cup unsweetened coconut water

-- 1 tsp unsweetened shredded coconut for topping (optional)
+- ½ tsp unsweetened shredded coconut (optional topping)

 Instructions